mfc research

 Authors: P. Uzelac, P. Yango, X. Yu

-Presentation: American Society of Reproducitve Medicine Annual Meeting 2023
+Presentation: American Society of Reproductive Medicine Annual Meeting 2023

-Context: Leveraging timelapse technology to gain a deeper level of understanding about hypochlorous acid safety in the IVF laboratory.
+Context: Leveraging time-lapse technology in the embryology lab to gain a deeper level of understanding about hypochlorous acid safety during egg retrieval procedures and IVF laboratory conditions.

 SAFETY OF AEROSOLIZED HYPOCHLOROUS ACID TO DISINFECT THE EGG RETRIEVAL PROCEDURE ROOM